pratyushjain122/notepad-python/README.md

 <br>
 <img src="https://github.com/pratyushjain122/notepad-python/blob/master/Extra/File%20Menu.png" alt="File Menu">

-#### ~ From this window you can create a 'New' file, 'Open' an existing file or 'Save' the current file.
+#### ~ In this window you can create a 'New' file, 'Open' an existing file or 'Save' the current file.
 You can also Exit the current window.
 <hr>

 &nbsp;